ROUND DANCING — CHOREOGRAPHED BALLROOM

 1a23a4;

-In closed position or more easily in butterfly with right foot free for both, step fwd R outside partner/ side and back L on inside edge of toe turning 1/4 RF, close R near L to contra sidecar, fwd L outside partner/ sd & bk R turning 1/4 LF, close L near R to contra banjo;
+In closed position or more easily in butterfly with right foot free for both, both step fwd R outside partner/ side and back L on inside edge of toe turning 1/4 RF, close R near L to contra sidecar, fwd L outside partner/ sd & bk R turning 1/4 LF, close L near R to contra banjo;

 May begin with left feet to sidecar.